 “Men, it’s been a long war, it’s been a tough war.
 You’ve fought bravely, proudly for your country.
 You’re a special group.
 You’ve found in one another a bond that exists only in combat, among brothers.
 You’ve shared foxholes, held each other in dire moments.
 You’ve seen death and suffered together.
 I’m proud to have served with each and every one of you.
 You all deserve long and happy lives in peace.”

 “In the train, rolling through the sunny French countryside, my head knocked against the wooden back of the seat.
 Other people, who seemed to belong to a different world, were laughing.
-I couldn’t laugh and couldn’t forget.”
+I couldn’t forget.”

 So until tomorrow,